Ji-Man Choi Player Props: Pirates vs. Cardinals

 Cardinals Pitching Rankings

-- The 9.3 strikeouts per nine innings compiled by the Cardinals pitching staff ranks 10th in MLB.
+- The Cardinals pitching staff ranks 10th in the league with a collective 9.2 strikeouts per nine innings.

-- The Cardinals have a 4.89 team ERA that ranks 21st across all MLB pitching staffs.
+- The Cardinals' 4.54 team ERA ranks 14th among all MLB pitching staffs.

-- The Cardinals rank 16th in baseball in home runs surrendered (15 total, 1.2 per game).
+- Cardinals pitchers combine to rank 11th in baseball in home runs allowed (15 total, 1.1 per game).

-- The Cardinals will send Woodford (0-2) to the mound for his third start of the season.
+- The Cardinals will look to Matz (0-2) in his third start of the season.

-- In his most recent time out on Sunday, the righty tossed 4 2/3 innings against the Milwaukee Brewers, allowing three earned runs while surrendering six hits.
+- His last appearance was on Tuesday against the Colorado Rockies, when the lefty threw 5 2/3 innings, surrendering six earned runs while allowing nine hits.

 © 2023 Data Skrive.
 All rights reserved.